 What is Jane Jacobs Walk?

 Jane Jacobs Walk is a program of the Center for the Living City, a nonprofit organization created by people who knew Jane Jacobs and were fortunate enough to call her a friend.
-As an organization we celebrate her life and legacy by helping people organize walks in their communities around the time of Jane’s birthday in early May.
+As an organization we celebrate her life and legacy by helping people organize walks in their communities around the time of Jacobs’ birthday in early May and year round.

 We honor Jane Jacobs by helping people leave the isolation of their homes to come together to experience areas of their city outside of the automobile.
 Our mission is to help people walk, observe, and connect with their community and environment.
 We inspire people to make a difference because a Jane Jacobs Walk enables members of a community to discover and respond to the complexities of their city and environment through personal and shared observation.

-For more information on how to find a Jane Jacobs Walk in your local community, visit our interactive map of 2012 events and our up and coming 2013 events!
+For more information on how to find a Jane Jacobs Walk in your local community, visit our Events Page or check out our 2013 events for ways to get involved in your community!
 Or, if you would like to host your own Jane Jacobs Walk, visit Host a Walk to find out how.